dragonbeardzephyr/Sudoku/README.md

 [] Revamp user interface, add animations + sound effects [] Security improvements

-A-Level Computer Science Project (Completed May 2024)
+A-Level Computer Science Project (Completed for submission May 2024)

 Features a classic Sudoku mode and an online multiplayer mode.
 In multiplayer mode, two opponents race to see who can finish the puzzle the fastest.